emporix/terraform-provider-emporix/docs/resources/currency.md

 After importing, Terraform will manage the currency.
 Note that you'll need to provide the `name` field in your configuration after import.

+## Required OAuth Scopes

+To manage currencies, your client_id/secret pair (used in provider section) must have the following scopes:

+**Required Scopes:**
+- `currency.currency_read` - Required for reading currency information
+- `currency.currency_manage` - Required for creating, updating, and deleting currencies

 ## ISO-4217 Compliance

 Currency codes must be valid ISO-4217 codes.
 The code must: